goat-community/goat/_docs/heatmap.md

 </tr></table>

 #### 2. Classification
-In order to classify the computed the accessibility levels, that we computed for each grid cell, a classification using quintiles is used.
+In order to classify the computed accessibility levels, that we computed for each grid cell, a classification using quintiles is used.

 #### 3. Example of calculation
 ##### 3.1 Calculation travel times